alexholcombe/MOTcircularClean/README.md

 In the long term, want to set up exchange of objects among rings.
 Necessary to conduct an identity-tracking experiment.
 Can also push harder on speed limit that way.

+## Analysis of this data outside of this repo

+When I did it with Bayesian I switched to [this repo](https://github.com/alexholcombe/brms_psychometric_variableGuessRate_lapseRate), but didn’t get farther than model recovery, and then I made this [repo](https://github.com/alexholcombe/analyseRoudaiaHolcombeMOT) I think when I was trying to transition to real data, including joint analysis the Roudaia lab data.
+When I did it with Bayesian I switched to [this repo], but didn’t get farther than model recovery

 ## Analysis workflow

 *	In the [dataPreprocess](dataPreprocess) folder, its Rproj loadAnonymiseSaveData.R is used to match up Psychopy datafiles with EDF files, and possibly combine multiple sessions together.